What Really Happens If You Don't Set Your Phone to Airplane Mode When Flying?

 Your phone is not necessarily going to cause the plane to crash.
 But you will annoy the pilots and air traffic controllers.
 And that annoyance could be enough to distract them.
 On the ground, cell phones operate at a fairly low power.
 However, as you get further from a cell phone tower, the power of your phone must increase in order to communicate effectively.
 This power can be magnitudes higher than a simple Wi-Fi or Bluetooth signal.
 As you get higher from the ground, you get higher from the cell phone towers.
 So, your phone increases power accordingly.

 This increase in power causes radio emissions that can make a very unpleasant noise through the audio system that the pilots and air traffic controllers can hear.
 Obviously, if there is just one person on the plane inconsiderate enough to leave a cell phone turned on, it's probably not enough to cause too much of a disturbance.
-However, if everyone on board the plane fails to go to airplane mode, the amount of feedback through the audio system can be intense.
+However, the more people who have cell phones transmitting signals the more feedback noise and distraction is present for the pilots.
+That distraction could be enough to cause a problem in flight.
+You really don't want your pilot distracted.

 What About Carriers that Allow In-Flight Calls?